NawthviperCodes/NawthviperCodes/README.md

 ---

-> 🧠 *“I believe in building automations and software that remove barriers, save time, and solve real-world problems — from forex markets to education systems.”*
+> 🧠 *“I am not just building projects — I am building solutions.
+From forex automations to software platforms, my goal is to solve problems that matter.”*